-LAYERS OF LEARNING

-How a South African school offers American students the opportunity for layers of learning

-You can make a difference!
+LAYERS OF LEARNING How a South African school offers American students the opportunity for layers of learning You can make a difference!
 That is the take-home message of the inspiring film, "Under Four Trees."
-It models global engagement and also poses two questions:

-- How, through service learning, can educators help kids help others? - How, through the film's example, can kids see the hope of sustainable change?
+It models global engagement and also poses two questions: - How, through service learning, can educators help kids help others? - How, through the film's example, can kids see the hope of sustainable change?
 The film presents teachers with many opportunities to layer learning.
 Kids will learn about South Africa and the Nkomo School, service learning, partnerships, and sustainable change.
 In other words, they will gain knowledge, practice important skills, develop empathy, and feel empowered to initiate change.
 Here is a plan for using the film to optimize those layers of learning.

-SHOW THE FILM BUT FIRST.....
+SHOW THE FILM, BUT FIRST.....

 This short 30-minute film stands on its own, but it is far more meaningful with the benefit of thoughtful preparation, additional resources, and hands-on follow-up.

-PREPARATION

-Kids need context and a working vocabulary as well.
+PREPARATION Kids need context and a working vocabulary as well.
 Additional resources help fill out the picture.

-CONTEXT

-South Africa

-South Africa is a country on the southern tip of Africa.
+CONTEXT South Africa South Africa is a country on the southern tip of Africa.
 It is known for its beautiful landscapes and complicated history.
-Today South Africa is an emerging democracy, shaped by two forces-colonialism and apartheid.
+Today South Africa is an emerging democracy, shaped by two forces - colonialism and apartheid.
 From the 17th century on, the Dutch and British ruled and exploited its many resources.
-From 1948 until 1994, an independent South Africa imposed apartheid on the people-the legal separation of races by "color," even more restrictive than American segregation.
+From 1948 until 1994, an independent South Africa imposed apartheid on the people - the legal separation of races by "color," even more restrictive than American segregation.
 South Africa struggles with the legacies of both colonialism and apartheid.
-Many persistent social and economic problems can be seen in the film-poverty, high rates of illiteracy, limited educational opportunities, unemployment, and health issues like HIV / AIDS.
+Many persistent social and economic problems can be seen in the film - poverty, high rates of illiteracy, limited educational opportunities, unemployment, and health issues like HIV/AIDS.
+Nkomo School Nkomo Primary School is a rural school on the North Coast of KwaZulu-Natal.

-Nkomo School

-Nkomo Primary School is a rural school on the North Coast of KwaZulu-Natal.
 The area faces many social and economic problems.
 The school started in 1998 with 60 children sitting on the ground and one visionary teacher, Mrs. Zikhali.
 Today the school educates more than 900 learners (students).
 There are 26 educators (teachers) and a support staff of eleven (cooks, assistants, security guard, cleaner).
 Many students have unique needs, having been orphaned by the scourge of HIV/AIDS.
 The school now has 19 classrooms with other facilities to serve the student population.

-WORDS TO KNOW

-South Africa colonialism country HIV/AIDS Africa rural continent reflection apartheid learner Nelson Mandela colonialism HIV/AIDS HIV/AIDS rural reducator
+WORDS TO KNOW South Africa country Africa continent apartheid Nelson Mandela colonialism HIV/AIDS rural reflection learner educator RESOURCES The right book at the right time for the right kids.
+That is the goal of this resource list that introduces kids to South Africa and its neighbors.
+See bibliography: SOUTH AFRICA - CONTEXT ON A CONTINENT.